acbsp/bonafide.guru/en/contents.rst

-In spite of what |SP| speaks about of *Gaudya-math* activities in "Chaytanya Charitamrita", some disciples of Narayana Maharaja from *Gaudya-math* (we shall not mention their names for the sake of humanism) declare that their spiritual masters just like Srila Prabhupada belong to the chain of disciplic succession coming from Bhaktisiddhanta Sarasvati Thakur.
+In spite of what |SP| speaks about of *Gaudya-math* activities in "Chaytanya Charitamrita", some disciples of Narayana Maharaja from *Gaudya-math* (we shall not mention their names for the sake of humanism) declare that their spiritual masters just like |SP|
+belong to the chain of disciplic succession coming from Bhaktisiddhanta Sarasvati Thakur.
 They *wrongly suppose* that it is enough to get the initiation from *bona fide* spiritual master to become\ *automatically* connected to *guru-parampara* and start